javascript-tutorial/en.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 Arguments:

 `data`
 : The data to send.
 Can be any object, the data is cloned using the "structured cloning algorithm".
-IE supports only strings, so we can `JSON.stringify` complex objects.
+IE supports only strings, so we should `JSON.stringify` complex objects to support that browser.

 `targetOrigin`
-: Allow only a window from the given origin to get the message.
+: Specifies the origin for the target window, so that only a window from the given origin will get the message.

 The `targetOrigin` is a safety measure.
-If the target window comes from another origin, we can't read it's `location`.
-We can't be sure which site is open in it right now, the user could navigate away.
+Remember, if the target window comes from another origin, we can't read it's `location`.
+So we can't be sure which site is open in the intended window right now: the user could navigate away.

 Specifying `targetOrigin` ensures that the window only receives the data if it's still at that site.
-Good when the data is secure.
+Good when the data is sensitive.

-If we don't want that check, we can set `targetOrigin` to `*`.

-For instance:
+For instance, here `win` will only receive the message if it has a document from the origin `http://example.com`:

 ```html no-beautify
 <iframe src="http://example.com" name="example">